FatchipRobert/docker-oxid7/README.md

 # Docker setup for Oxid 7

 This Docker setup installs a Oxid 7 shop with demodata.
+It is meant to be used just like a real linux webserver.
+So you have to connect to it via ssh and sftp.
+It has no Docker volumes to not slow it down with file management and symlink stuff when used in Windows.
+This also means that when the containers are deleted the files in it are gone so beware.
+I use it with PHPStorm in a remote host with SFTP access configuration.

 ## Important URLs
 Shop: https://localhost